Use Blueprinter Tool 1.4 and these tips to select your target market segment.

 - Don’t overlook this simple fact: Compared to management “assigning” a market segment, you’ll get much greater buy-in by your team members if they participate in selecting the target market segment.

 Once you've selected your target market, you'll finish by finalizing your team's project scope.
 (See next BlueHelp article, Finalizing your team's project scope.)
+For more, check out the 2-minute video, Concentrate on winning markets, part of the B2B Organic Growth video series by Dan Adams.

 Keywords: market segment, market selection, A B C ratings, market selection matrix, select target market, market criteria